 This post will address some of those benefits.

 Transcending Pressure With Hobby

 Looking at your business as a hobby is a useful distinction.
 In the past, I tried decompartmentalizing my business so that I could take a mental step back, then got back into this stuff as a hobby.

-I thought I’d seen and read it all, but I discovered there was still more interesting facets of success, psychology and business dynamics that I could learn.
+I thought I’d seen and read it all, but I discovered there were still more interesting facets of success, psychology and business dynamics that I could learn.

 So often people get stuck in the day-to-day of their business and feel like the weight of the world is on their shoulders.
 They’re bogged down in taxes, transactions and stress and can’t see the forest for the trees.

 The important difference here is that when you see your success with business as a hobby, you start to forget that “need” you once had.

 Allow yourself to see all this as a hobby.
 The need disappears.
 You don’t need it, but there’s certainly nothing wrong with expanding your knowledge and awareness in an area that you are truly passionate about.